dwarvesf/playground/Map of Content.md

 ## How we expect to manage it

 There should be a Map of Content for every folder topic in our brainery.
-In the event there are a ton of MoCs, we also intend to have an MoC for our MoCs to help readers and contributors navigate through our second brain.
+In the event there are a ton of MoCs, we also intend to have an MoC for our MoCs to help readers and contributors navigate through our second brain and help us organize our thoughts.

 ## Reference
 - https://dsebastien.net/blog/2022-05-15-maps-of-content